Considerations for prospective graduate students in economics

 Some applicants find it useful to contact students at their target programs to find out about current students' perceptions and experiences.
 Keep in mind that faculty tend to be fairly mobile throughout their careers, so it may be risky to choose a program out of a desire to work with one specific faculty member.

 Further reading for students considering graduate study in economics

-- Professor Sita Slavov has a webpage of tips for applying to PhD Programs in economics
+- Professor Sita Slavov has a page of tips for applying to PhD Programs in economics.

-- Professor David Colander published a paper that reports the findings of surveys and interviews with graduate students at top-ranking economics graduate programs
+- Professor David Colander's "The Making of an Economist Redux" reports the findings of surveys and interviews with graduate students at top-ranking economics graduate programs.

 - Professors Wendy Stock and John Siegfried published a paper that reports on 15 Years of Research on Graduate Education in Economics: What Have We Learned?